NetApp/harvest/docs/plugins.md

 You can provide a numeric value or a metric name with an operation.
 The plugin will use the provided number or fetch the value of a given metric, perform the requested mathematical operation, and store the result in new custom metric.

-Currently, we support these operations: ADD SUBTRACT MULTIPLY DIVIDE
+Currently, we support these operations: ADD SUBTRACT MULTIPLY DIVIDE PERCENT

 Rule syntax: